-I used to think like this myself, especially because I am in academia.
+I used to think like this myself, especially because I was a professor.
 Many academics like to believe that we live lives of the mind where we are "above" beauty.

 I've since changed my mind, especially as I've gotten deeper into reading the works of some amazing feminist women of color.
 I've started to view beauty as a form of self-care, instead of a patriarchal trap.
 One of my deepest inspirations, the writer and activist Audre Lorde, famously declared that "Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare."
 For many women, especially women of color, we're often told that we are only useful, only valuable when we devote ourselves to others; that caring for ourselves in the last thing that we should consider.
 Often we perform the invisible work of emotional labor for others: emotional labor being the work we do when we calm and soothe others, listen to their wounds and help to care and heal them.
 Caring for our own selves is, however, painted as excessive and self-indulgent.